I've spent most of my life playing golf.

 The Best Golf Resort in the World?

 What makes this resort special is that it is all about the golf (and about the food too).
 The only downside of the trip was the weather.
 We had a little bit of everything.
 The first day was moderate and we only had time to hit up the massive driving range, and play the little Bandon Dunes (Old Shorty's) Par 3 (which is actually part of the driving range, and only open on certain days).
 We also found a little bit of extra time to putt around at the Punchbowl, which is a great place to get some betting going.
-The next two days saw great weather but were delayed due to frost, which lead us to playing our last couple of holes in the dark on the second day, and skipping out on our afternoon round on the third day and instead playing the Preserve.
+The next two days saw great weather but were delayed due to frost, which lead us to playing our last couple of holes in the dark on the second day.
+We also skipped out on our afternoon round on the third day and instead played the Preserve.
 The fourth day was cold and windy for our morning round at Bandon Dunes, and then so rainy in the afternoon that we cancelled our afternoon round.
-When we teed off on our final day at the Trails course, the weather was actually good...
-Until we reached the 1st green.
-Then we were stuck in some of the worst hail ever.
+When we teed off on our final day at the Trails course, the weather was actually good... until we reached the 1st green.
+Then we were struck with some of the worst hail ever.
 The rest of the round was quite the adventure.
 It was windy, it rained, it hailed 3 or 4 more times, and somehow it was sunny for a couple of holes.
+And the temperature was a whopping 36 degrees.
 Without a doubt the worst weather we have had in a round of golf, but the course was fantastic.

-Regardless of the weather, we absolutely loved our time at Bandon and we will be back in a few years for sure.
-Probably in 2021 since the newest course, Bandon Dunes (Sheep Ranch), will be opening sometime in 2020.
+Regardless of the weather, we absolutely loved our time at Bandon and would be back in a few years.
+Especially since the newest course, Bandon Dunes (Sheep Ranch), would be opening sometime in 2020.

 We Take it to the Next Level